Saii626/PojoCollections/README.md

-# UrlManagement
+# PojoCollections
-Submodule for managing urls
+Submodule containing lots of common objects

 ### How to use:
 1. Build the project